lxzlxzhaoo/openledger-bot/README.md

 ## Usage

 1. Set the `account.txt` and `proxy.txt (if you want to use proxy)` before running the script.
 Below how to setup this fie.
-2. Configuration:
-   Modify the `account.txt` file with your account wallet info
+2. Modify the `account.txt` file with your account wallet info
 ```
 wallet1
 wallet2